MichaelCrawley1/metallicaTourProject/README.md

 I have been dabbling with BEM CSS practices prior to undertaking this development project and I can safely say I am now a full supporter of using these methods.

 However, this method, like anything doesn't come without its downsides.
 The downside is that it is CSS class heavy - very heavy.
-You practically name classes for every line of html element code.
-That means more time at the html stage.
-However, when one becomes comfortable writing in such a away, developmental speed differences is almost non existent to the traditional way of using html and CSS.
+You practically name classes for every line of HTML element code.
+That means more time at the HTML stage.
+However, when one becomes comfortable writing in such a away, developmental speed differences is almost non existent to the traditional way of using HTML and CSS.
 However and more importantly, debugging CSS becomes a much more seamless process.
 That last point was the game changer for me.

 CSS to most of us that are more logical based, rage at this language.
-I am well aware CSS was perhaps never meant to be used the way it has been adopted, nevertheless, the fact that it has and we can't find anything better to do the UI styling (yet), debugging CSS when we indent from the html parent down (cascade) can become a coding nightmare (particular as the application grows), and prove to be the bottleneck for very logical-thinking programmers moving forward with the web technologies.
+I am well aware CSS was perhaps never meant to be used the way it has been adopted, nevertheless, the fact that it has and we can't find anything better to do the UI styling (yet), debugging CSS when we indent from the HTML parent down (cascade) can become a coding nightmare (particular as the application grows), and prove to be the bottleneck for very logical-thinking programmers moving forward with the web technologies.
 At least it was for me.
 BEM solved that dilemma.

-I now code with confidence with CSS and feel I can do most essential needed UI manipulation.
+I now code with confidence with CSS and feel I can do most of the essential UI manipulation with this language.
 Any careless errors become very quick and easy to rectify.
 One only needs to open up the browser's developer tools, examine the low level class that BEM practices give you, amend said class, resulting in fixing careless mistake in very quick time.

 </br>